Capitals will struggle unless they stop giving quick goals away

-Caps, despite winning five of their past seven games, have trailed going in to, or at some point during, the third period in all of them, and Johnston believes better pre-game preparation is key to a strong start if Edinburgh are to turn this trend around.
+Caps, despite winning five of their last seven games, have trailed going in to, or at some point during, the third period in all of them, and Johnston believes better pre-game preparation is key to a strong start if Edinburgh are to turn this trend around.

-In a busy weekend of Elite League action Edinburgh Capitals travel to Manchester Storm tomorrow and then host Coventry Blaze at Murrayfield on Sunday, looking to bounce back from a disappointing performance in last week’s 5-2 home loss to Braehead Clan.
+In a busy weekend of Elite League action Edinburgh Capitals travel to Manchester Storm tomorrow and then host Coventry Blaze at Murrayfield on Sunday, looking to bounce-back from a disappointing performance in last week’s 5-2 home loss to Braehead Clan.

 Against Braehead last Sunday, Capitals trailed 5-0 after 40 minutes.
 Much of the damage was done in a sloppy five minutes in the first period, conceding three goals.

 Johnston said: “What happened has kind of been our tendency all year, we haven’t been very strong the first couple of periods and it was the same last time against Braehead.

 “We’re not going to dig ourselves out of these holes every time, we’ve done it a few times and they’ve been exciting games, but we’re not going to be able to play hockey like that all year and get away with it.